Welcoming interns

 Preparation is key!

 Preparing for the arrival of your intern is an essential step, but too often forgotten.
-Organize his workspace and provide the necessary equipment for his work (computer, pencils, notebook...).
+Organize their workspace and provide the necessary equipment for their work (computer, pencils, notebook...).
 If your intern needs to do training, plan ahead.

-Also allow time in your schedule to explain the tasks to be performed and to answer his questions in the first days of the internship.
+Also allow time in your schedule to explain the tasks to be performed and to answer their questions in the first days of the internship.

 IMPORTANT !